BLUE HARE MAGAZINE

 The European Union has banned more than 1,000 chemicals common in personal care products.
 In contrast, the United States has banned just 11.
 Rather than man-made chemicals, clean makeup and skincare use plant-based ingredients.

 The Food and Drug Administration (FDA) has no authority to recall toxic beauty products unless a manufacturer volunteers.
 This said, cosmetic and skincare developers understand that flying in the face of the clean makeup trend is a recipe for sinking sales.
 Just consider Cover Girl, founded in 1961.
-The company launched a clean vegan beauty line in the heart of the pandemic.
+In 2019 the company launched its CLEAN FRESH vegan beauty line of products, which are available at multiple retail outlets including Amazon and Ulta.

 * Ethically sourced ingredients